emo3/websrvd/README.md

 - HTTPS server is no longer responding
 - Optional: Docker network cleanup

+### docker-prune.sh

+Performs a comprehensive cleanup of the Docker system to free up disk space.
+It removes all unused containers, images, volumes, networks, and build cache.
+This is useful for system-wide maintenance.

+**Warning:** This script affects your entire Docker installation, not just this project.

 ### backup.sh

 Creates a compressed backup of all configuration files, certificates, and environment settings: